solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The data flow details are displayed.](media/pipeline-user-profiles-data-flow-details.png "Data flow details")

 7. Select the `UserTopProductPurchasesASA` sink to view its details.
-We can see that 15,308,766 rows were calculated with a total of 30 partitions.
-It took around seven seconds to stage the data in ADLS Gen2 prior to writing the data to the SQL table.
+We can see that 1,622,203 rows were calculated with a total of 30 partitions.
+It took around six seconds to stage the data in ADLS Gen2 prior to writing the data to the SQL table.
 The total sink processing time in our case was around 45 seconds.
 It is also apparent that we have a hot partition that is significantly larger than the others.
 If we need to squeeze extra performance out of this pipeline, we can re-evaluate data partitioning to more evenly spread the partitions to better facilitate parallel data loading and filtering.
 We could also experiment with disabling staging to see if there's a processing time difference.
 Finally, the size of the SQL Pool plays a factor in how long it takes to ingest data into the sink.

     ![The sink details are displayed.](media/pipeline-user-profiles-data-flow-sink-details.png "Sink details")